open-eid/SiVa/docs/siva3/deployment_guide.md

 vim siva-webapp.service
 ```

-Inside it we need to paste below text.
+Inside it, we need to paste below text.
 You need to change few things in service setup file.

 * First you **must not** run service as `root`.
 So it's strongly recommended to change line `User=root`
 * Second You can change Java JVM options by modifying the `JAVA_OPTS` inside the `siva-webapp.service` file.
-* Also You can change the SiVa application configuration options by modifying `RUN_ARGS` section in file
+* Also, You can change the SiVa application configuration options by modifying `RUN_ARGS` section in file

 ```ini
 [Unit]